Installation¶

 if you look into the cif file you will find 2 disorder groups.

-from the cif file, using
+To extract no-disorder Config from the cif file, using

 from ocelot.routines.disparser import DisParser